| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 supporter of sprint car racing in NYS and the latest owner has done his best to maintain

+and improve the place.
 The latest "improvement" has been a disaster.
 New

 "clay" was added to the track last fall and the track was reconfigured.
 The